MasteryCoding/Roll-a-Ball-Walkthrough/Live Build 1 Roll-a-Ball/README.md

 ![Platforms](./Resources/Platforms.png)

 Platforms make up the ground that the character travels on.
-They use [Mesh Collider](https://docs.unity3d.com/Manual/class-MeshCollider.html)s.
+They use **Mesh Colliders**.

 #### Terrain

 ![Terrain](./Resources/Terrain.png)

 Terrain is used to spice up the scene so the ground is not always flat.
-They also use [Mesh Collider](https://docs.unity3d.com/Manual/class-MeshCollider.html)s.
+They also use **Mesh Colliders**.

 #### Decor